Filming at the airport request form

 Permission must be sought a minimum of 10 working days prior to shoot date for a smaller production of under a day.

 Longer or more complex productions will require 3 - 4 weeks notice.
 Standard fees including Aviation Security fees (if required) will apply.
 Please complete the online form if you wish to enquire about filming at the airport.

-Auckland Airports ask social media users to please be considerate of other users of the terminals and seek their permission before filming or photographing them, this includes airline staff and facilities and other passengers or members of the public.
+Auckland Airport asks social media users to be considerate of other people in the terminals and to seek permission before filming or photographing someone, this includes staff, passengers and members of the public.